MaxAnderberg/maxanderberg/README.md

-- Currently exploring Elixir, Phoenix, and Ruby with Ruby on rails.
+- Currently exploring Rails, and Laravel